 In Burbank, individuals with disabilities, including those with HIV/AIDS and chronic mental illness, face significant challenges in securing stable, affordable housing.
 According to the Burbank 2021-2029 Housing Element, approximately 11,216 residents-or 10.8% of the City's population-have a disability, yet only 21.1% are employed, limiting their ability to achieve financial independence and afford market-rate housing (Burbank 2021-2029 Housing Element, p.
 1-23).
 More than half of individuals with disabilities are seniors, further increasing the demand for accessible, affordable housing options.
-Despite this need, Burbank has only 14 licensed adult residential facilities, collectively providing housing for up to 60 disabled residents, which falls significantly short of the community's needs (2021-2029 Housing Element, p.
+Despite this need, Burbank has 14 licensed adult residential facilities, collectively providing housing for up to 60 disabled residents, which falls significantly short of the community's needs (2021-2029 Housing Element, p.
 1-23).

 For individuals living with HIV/AIDS, housing instability remains a major barrier to health management.
-The City's Five-Year Homelessness Plan identifies stable housing as critical for adherence to medical treatment regimens and access to necessary healthcare services (City of Burbank, Five-Year

-Homelessness Plan, 2022, p.
+The City's Five-Year Homelessness Plan identifies stable housing as critical for adherence to medical treatment regimens and access to necessary healthcare services (City of Burbank, Five-Year Homelessness Plan, 2022, p.
 40).
 The plan emphasizes the need for cross-sector partnerships to deliver integrated services, including medical care, mental health support, and early intervention strategies for individuals with chronic illnesses such as HIV/AIDS.
-However, despite the availability (City of Burbank, Five-Year Homelessness Plan, 2022, p.
-41).
 Although Burbank has developed supportive housing programs, the demand for permanent supportive housing and rental assistance continues to outpace available supply.